coatespt/cursor-twitter/SESSION_NOTES.md

 - The busyword processors work on 3pk's, not tokens, so the 3pK's for the tokens are looked up and the handed off to a corresponding busyword queues.

-- When one "batch" of Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the batch is complete.
+- When one "batch" of Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the latest batch is complete.
 They get the signal at the same place in the Tweet stream, which keeps them synchonized.

 With the handing off of the 3pk's for the current Tweet to the busy-word processor queues, the main processing loop is at its end, so it starts over with the next Tweets.
 The queues for the frequency counting thread and the busy-word processing threads provide elasticity, so the no synchronization is necessary.

 In summary, we have the main loop receiving Tweet in CSV form as fast as they arrive.
 It turns them into tokens, which it passes to the frequency counting queue.
 Then it uses the frequency filters to pick a busy-word processor for each token, obtains the token's 3pk and hands it off the the corregt busy-word processing queue.

 Each time a busy-word processing Tweet count is reached, it puts a signal 3pk on all of the busy-word processor queues to tell them to compute a cluster.

 ## The 3pK's
 We haven't said exactly what a 3pk is.
 It is an ordered triple of hashes for some token, or word.
 The hashes are each parameterized with a different value, so it is really just three pseudo random numbers in a defined range.
-This range is a parameter, but it is somewhere around a thousand or so.
+This size of this range is a parameter, but it is somewhere around a thousand or so.

 As mentioned above, a global mapping of 3pk's to tokens, and tokens to 3pk's is maintained.
+If a 3pk corresponds to an existing token, it will always be in this mapping.

 If the 3pk hash range is 1000, that gives a 3pk space of a billion pseudo-random triples.
-There are a few million words in the global computation at any one time, so there is a small chance of a collision for any token.
+There are only a few million words in the global computation at any one time, so there is a chance of a collision for any token.
 However, as we will see later, collisions are not very harmful.

 The range can be increased to reduce this probablility farther, but there are computational costs to a larger range.
-Computing the optimal range size is an open question.
+How to compute the optimal range size is an open question.

 ## The Busyword Processor Threads